 10 interesting Facts about Blood and Blood Cells

-- Blood makes up about seven percent of total body’s weight.
+- Blood makes up about seven percent of total body weight.
 A healthy adult human body contains approximately 1.325 gallons of blood and a newborn baby has approximately one cup of blood in its body.

-- There are four major blood types in ABO blood groups system which are differentiated by the presence of antigens and antibodies on the surface of the erythrocytes or red blood cells.
+- There are four major blood types in the ABO blood groups system which are differentiated by the presence of antigens and antibodies on the surface of the erythrocytes or red blood cells.
 Among which blood group O is called as universal donor and blood group AB is called as the universal recipient.

-- Like eye, skin color, hair texture and other body features, blood group is also inherited genetically from our parents.
+- Like the eye, skin color, hair texture and other body features, blood group is also inherited genetically from our parents.

-- These blood cells are found floating in the yellow colored liquid called blood plasma.
+- These blood cells are found floating in the yellow-colored liquid called blood plasma.
 This blood plasma is composed of about 85 to 90% of water along with other nutrients, proteins, gases, hormones, etc.

-- There are around 2 to 2.4 trillion of red blood cells in one bottle of blood and about 140 to 150 billion of red blood cells in one ounce or 0.03 lt of blood.
+- There are around 2 to 2.4 trillion red blood cells in one bottle of blood and about 140 to 150 billion red blood cells in one ounce or 0.03 lt of blood.

-- Our body produces 16 -17 million of red blood cells in every second and it takes 20 to 60 seconds for a single drop of blood to travel from the heart to other parts of the body and vice versa.
+- Our body produces 16 -17 million red blood cells every second and it takes 20 to 60 seconds for a single drop of blood to travel from the heart to other parts of the body and vice versa.

 - Apart from erythrocytes, leukocytes, thrombocytes, and hormones, human blood also contain metal atoms, including copper, chromium, iron, lead, manganese, zinc and 0.2 milligrams of gold.